adflib/ADFlib/README.md

 convensions, which, depending on the operating system, are as follows:
 - on Linux - any file specified as `/dev/....` (so any Linux device file) is opened as a native device
-- on Windows - device name specified as "|Hx", where '`x`' is the numerical id of the physical disk (equivalent of Windows pathname: `\\.\PhysicalDiskX`). is opened as a native device.
-Note that "|" is a special character for system pipe (sending data to another process), so the device name must be given within "" (double quotes).
+- on Windows - device name specified as `|Hx`, where '`x`' is the numerical id of the physical disk (equivalent of Windows pathname: `\\.\PhysicalDiskX`). is opened as a native device.
+Note that "`|`" is a special character for system pipe (sending data to another process), so the device name must be given within "" (double quotes).